 Before we get started, I want to make sure it's clear that this is merely my personal experience.
 I am not a doctor, nor am I your doctor.
 Please check with your doctor before you do anything if you have asthma and always follow your doctors advice before mine.
 I am able to run with my asthma, without problems but your situation may not be the same.

-5 Essential Tips to Conquer Running with Asthma – How to Run with Asthma
+How to Run with Asthma

 Take Inhaler Before You Run